lhdjung/unsum/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The closure package enables efficient reconstruction of all possible datasets that may underlie a given set of summary statistics: mean, SD, sample size, and scale bounds.
+The unsum package enables efficient reconstruction of all possible datasets that may underlie a given set of summary statistics: mean, SD, sample size, and scale bounds.
 This can be useful in error detection to identify impossible or implausible reported numbers.